Open vSwitch with DPDK Datapath¶

 Huge pages are required for each instance running on hosts with OVS-DPDK.
 If huge pages are not present in the guest, the interface will appear but will not function.

 Expect performance degradation of services using tap devices: these devices do not support DPDK.
-Example services include DVR.
+Example services include DVR and FWaaS.

 ovs_use_vethoption is set to